stomp/stomp-spec/src/stomp-specification-1.2.md

 ### Header receipt

 Any client frame other than `CONNECT` MAY specify a `receipt` header with an arbitrary value.
-This will cause the server to acknowledge receipt of the frame with a `RECEIPT` frame which contains the value of this header as the value of the `receipt-id` header in the `RECEIPT` frame.
+This will cause the server to acknowledge the processing of the client frame with a `RECEIPT` frame (see the [RECEIPT](#RECEIPT) frame for more details).

     SEND
     destination:/queue/a